midnightntwrk/midnight-architecture/proposals/0009-forks.md

 - Provide a framework for managing rules changes both server-side (node, indexer) and client-side (DApps, wallets)
 - It is possible to execute protocol backward-incompatible changes, without affecting past block validity.
 - Various kinds of forecasted upgrades can be deployed with a confidence and network stability:
   - Transaction format upgrade - Introduce a capability that affects transaction format without affecting previous transactions.
-Showcase example: adding a signature.
+Showcase example: adding a signature (e.g. to support unshielded tokens).
+Such kind of change would affect Ledger first, then indexer and wallets.
+It alone would likely be an opaque change for the node, Compact compiler, runtime and Midnight.js.
-  - Runtime upgrade -upgrade/change the way contracts are executed or validated on-chain(very likely to affect off-chain components as well).
-Example: providing new on-chain vm operations, introduction of first-class ledger ADTs.
+  - Runtime upgrade (or Compact language change involving changes in runtime) - upgrade/change the way contracts are executed or validated on-chain(very likely to affect off-chain components as well).
+Example: providing new on-chain vm operations, introduction of first-class ledger ADTs, allowing contracts to interact with unshielded tokens.
+Such change would require update to runtime first, affecting ledger, Compact compiler, Midnight.js and in some cases - VS Code Compact plugin.
+Components like wallets or indexer might be affected but don't have to (depends on the kind of change), node itself would most likely be unaffected, or only in a minor way to provide new APIs for indexer.
-  - Zswap protocol upgrade - upgrade/change coin management and validation in the protocol, which might affect wallet implementation and auxiliary components of the wallet.
-Example: adding encrypted memos
+  - Zswap protocol upgrade - upgrade/change coin management and validation in the protocol.
+Example: adding encrypted memos.
+Such change would ideally affect only wallets and ledger, though node, indexer and Midnight.js would need to be instructed there is a transaction format change.
-  - Zswap cryptography upgrade - Alter/upgrade  the cryptography that is used for coin management . example: by affecting key derivation, introducing viewing keys or diversified addresses
+  - Zswap cryptography upgrade - Alter/upgrade  the cryptography that is used for coin management . example: by affecting key derivation, introducing viewing keys or diversified addresses.
+Such change would likely affect almost all components present: Ledger, wallets, node, Compact standard library, Midnight.js and indexer.
+The components which should not receive updates in such case would be Compact compiler and its runtime
   - Backward incompatible Changes: Provide a way to validate historical transactions in case of an Upgrade/Change the are backward incompatible.
 Example: removing some capability or data - deprecating one way of executing contracts.
+Components affected by such change will vary a lot depending on its specifics.
   - Ledger emergency Upgrade: Provide a way to persist ledger state in case of a hard fork due to an emergency bugfix affecting ledger execution or state, like usage of persistent storage or serialization/deserialization code.
+Scope of changes would depend on the character of a change, but in many cases only Ledger and node would require update at first, with rest of components required to update at convenient time
   - Consensus Upgrade??
 - API Updates guidelines - various kinds of upgrades to the ledger code requiring hard-fork are very likely to affect APIs of all Midnight components.
 It is important to have at least guidelines to evolve the APIs in responses to hard forks